Bird anatomy: Kidney

 Avian kidneys function in almost the same way as the more extensively studied mammalian kidney, but with a few important adaptations; while much of the anatomy remains unchanged in design, some important modifications have occurred during their evolution.

 The three-sectioned kidneys are placed on the bilateral side of the vertebral column, and there are connected to the lower gastrointestinal tract.
 Depending on the bird species, the cortex makes up around 71–80% of the kidney's mass, while the medulla is much smaller at about 5–15% of the mass.
 Blood vessels and other tubes make up the remaining mass.

 Unique to birds is the presence of two different types of nephrons (the functional unit of the kidney): both reptilian-like nephrons located in the cortex; and mammalian-like nephrons located in the medulla.

 Reptilian nephrons are more abundant but lack the distinctive loops of Henle seen in mammals.
-Because of the absence of the loop of Henle in birds, their ability to concentrate water doesn’t depend heavily on it.
+Because of the absence of the loop of Henle in birds, their ability to concentrate water does not depend heavily on it.
 Water reabsorption depends entirely on the coprodeum and the rectum.

 The urine collected by the kidney is emptied into the cloaca through the ureters and then to the colon by reverse peristalsis.